 Exercise helps relieve neck pain and lower blood pressure by encouraging smoother flow from the blood vessels.
 You can try these exercises:

 Before starting any exercise routine, you should ask your doctor first.

 Your doctor might prescribe you NSAIDs (nonsteroidal anti-inflammatory drugs) and muscle relaxants.
 You might also be asked to take some physiotherapy sessions.
-This will really help relieve your neck pain.
+This will help relieve your neck pain.

 So does high blood pressure cause neck pain?
 If you have consistent neck pain then it might be an indicator of high blood pressure.
 Chiropractors are relieving neck pain to lower blood pressure but now we have evidence backed by science.
 So yes, neck pain should be relieved as soon as possible if it’s linked to hypertension.
-Once relieved, your blood pressure will lower down.
+Once relieved, your blood pressure will lower.